pospanet/MLPrague2019/readme.md

+# !!!
+ML Prague participants notice !!!

+I am working on workshop screencast which should be available till end of Feb 2019.
+In case of any questions, comments, etc. feel free to create new issue here.
+Thansk

 # ML on the EDGE workshop for ML Prague 2019

 Main workshop goal is to demonstrate how to automate model deployment to the edge device.
 So models are artificial and I do care about performance at all.

-So if you wanna skip model training part, please download model definition from [here](https://publicsharestorage.blob.core.windows.net/publicshare/MLPrague2019/lego.zip).
+So if you wanna skip model training part, please download model definition from [here](https://publicsharestorage.blob.core.windows.net/publicshare/MLPrague2019/lego.zip) and you can jump directly to deployment.

 # Environment setup